Family of security guard killed in Gary to remember him at White Sox game

 He was a Chicago sports fan through and through and he loved the White Sox.

-His friends and family plan to honor him here at the ballpark Monday.
+His friends and family, as well as the team, plan to honor him here at the ballpark Monday.

 On Friday, Castellana was shot and killed while working security at a bank in Gary Indiana.
 He was ambushed by two men.